 Wells Hatchery summer Chinook Salmon are considered a segregated harvest program where comparisons between the hatchery stock and naturally-produced fish are not applicable.

-Releases of subyearling fish from the 2009 brood returned primarily as age-4 adults, while those released as yearlings returned about equally at age-4 and age-5 (Table 4.8).
+Releases of subyearling and yearling fish from the 2010 brood returned primarily as age-4 adults (Table 4.8).
 Overall, yearling fish typically had an older total age at return than subyearling program fish, but subyearling fish spent more of their life in saltwater (Figure 4.1).

 Table 4.8.
-Proportion of adult returns by total age of the 1992-2009 broods of Wells Hatchery summer Chinook Salmon released as subyearling or yearling migrants.
+Proportion of adult returns by total age of the 1992-2010 broods of Wells Hatchery summer Chinook Salmon released as subyearling or yearling migrants.
 Data is from RMIS recovery of CWTs in the broodstock, freshwater fisheries (sport, commercial, and tribal), and spawning ground categories, although juvenile fish captured within their year of release were excluded.